sowmya1730/Database-Management-Systems/README.md

 Steps to be Followed:
 1. Download the Yelp Dataset
-2. Extract and Rename the yelp_academic_dataset_business.json file to business.json
+2. Extract the zip file and Rename the yelp_academic_dataset_business.json file to business.json
-3. Open Google Colab/Jupyter notebook and upload the business.json file from local
+3. Open Jupyter notebook/Google Colab and upload the business.json file from local
-4. Run the final_project(SQLite,_Python) file to upload, restructure, load into SQLite and analyze
+4. Run the final_project(SQLite,_Python) file to upload, restructure, load into SQLite and analyze the data